lukso-network/docs/docs/guides/universal-profile/create-profile.md

 - a private key (32 bytes / 64 characters long),
 - an address (20 bytes / 40 characters long), and
-- some singing methods like `sign`
+- some signing methods like `sign`

 ```javascript title="create-eoa.js (temporary file)"
 import Web3 from 'web3';